jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 You have two ways to add a *Theme*.
 You can write your own from scratch, or you can use one that somebody else write for you.
 To simplify this guide, we'll be using an already made theme.

-There are plenty of *Themes* out there.
+There are plenty out there.
 The problem with most of them is that they use `Node`.
 I  don't have any problems with `Node`, but when you're trying to host a simple *Static Site*, it feels really bloated.

 To find a *minimalistic* theme, you can search the Web and try one by one (what I did), or you can you use GitHub Search with `NOT` operator: `hugo theme NOT node`.
 Try to sponsor the project you choose whenever you can.